 To download Wireless Workbench, visit the Wireless Workbench page.
 Launch the installer and follow the steps to complete the installation.

-Note: You must be logged in as an administrator in order to install Wireless Workbench.
+Note: You must be logged in to your computer as an administrator to install Wireless Workbench.

-Wireless Workbench communicates with connected components through an Ethernet network.
-Each component on the network must have a unique and valid IP address assigned in order to communicate with other devices on the network.
+Wireless Workbench communicates with connected devices through an Ethernet network.
+Each device on the network must have a unique and valid IP address assigned to communicate with other devices on the network.
 IP addresses can be assigned automatically by a computer, switch, or router that employs DHCP addressing.

-As an alternative to automatic IP addressing, a manual addressing option is available if you want to assign specific IP addresses to your components.
+As an alternative to automatic IP addressing, a manual addressing option is available if you want to assign specific IP addresses to your devices.